Preparing for College in High School

-Schools that serve rural populations are often located in areas strategically placed to serve a wide area.
-Rural schools typically offer plenty of on-campus housing for those who don't wish to commute; off campus housing may be harder to find.
+Schools that serve rural populations are often located in areas strategically placed to serve a wide vicinity.
+Rural schools typically offer plenty of on-campus housing for those who don't wish to commute; off-campus housing may be harder to find.
 Student life is often focused on the campus, and local businesses may be spread farther throughout the town.
 Rural schools offer the chance for students from smaller areas to attend school without the expense of travel to a larger city or town, and the ability to stay close to family or friends.

 Admission Requirements and Cost

 Schools consider your ACT and/or SAT score, high school grades, extracurricular activities and application essays during the admission process.
 By the time you're ready to narrow down your list of colleges you should have all of your important test scores.
 Compare your qualifications to the admission requirements and decide which schools are most likely to accept you.
 It's generally a good idea to make sure your list includes at least one school you're confident will grant you admission.
 While it's important to be realistic about your options, don't be afraid to take a chance.
 College admission is decided by real people who may be able to see beyond test scores.
 A great admission essay, dedication to volunteer work or extracurricular activities can make the difference.

 We explore the cost of college and payment options extensively in the "Pay" section.
 It's important to consider college costs when choosing a college.
 College websites are required by law to provide an online tool that estimates educational expenses such as tuition and fees.
 This can help give you an idea of how much college will cost you and/or your family each year.
 Though college can cost both money and time, there are many options for financial aid to help you pay for school.